Ethical Charter

 RESPECT FOR DIGNITY AND HUMAN RIGHTS

-EABCT and all its MA respect human rights as defined in the United Nations Universal Human Rights Declaration.
+EABCT and all its Member Associations (MA) respect human rights as defined in the United Nations Universal Human Rights Declaration.
 This includes promoting practices in mental health that are respectful of human dignity and rights and denouncing any practice that is contrary to human dignity and rights.

 All EABCT MA respect the unique worth and inherent dignity of all human beings and diversity among peoples, as well as customs of different cultures.
 This is to be limited only when a custom or a belief seriously contravenes the principle of respect for the dignity of persons or causes serious harm to their well-being, or is in contradiction with the universal declaration of human rights.